Phi Kappa Mu: Surgical missions

-As expected of a service-oriented medical fraternity, annual surgical missions are offered for Filipino communities which lack the financial capacity.
+As expected of a service-oriented medical fraternity, annual surgical missions are offered for Filipino communities that lack the financial capacity.
 Beginning the summer of 2017, yearly mass circumcision missions are organized in partnership with local communities to provide safe circumcision procedures for the young boys of the community with parental consent.
-In 2017, 700 boys were given free circumcision from the Barangay Cristimar in Antipolo, Barangay Bañdero in Calamba, and other barangays in Luzon.
-In 2018, an estimated 1000 boys were circumcised during different medical missions within Luzon at no cost while their family members were offered dental, obstetric and medical check-ups nearby.
+In 2017, 700 boys were given free circumcision from Barangay Cristimar in Antipolo, Barangay Bañdero in Calamba, and other barangays in Luzon.
+In 2018, an estimated 1000 boys were circumcised during different medical missions within Luzon at no cost while their family members were offered dental, obstetric, and medical check-ups nearby.

 Phi Gawad Kalinga Village

 The Phi Gawad Kalinga Village is a GK-partnership service project of the Phi Kappa Mu Fraternity that provides sustainable and affordable housing to residents of Tandang Sora, Quezon City.
 In November 2013, 26 new houses were successfully turned over to the residents.
-Looking to further facilitate the community's growth and development, public health lectures on household injuries such as sprain and brains as well as safe health practices were creatively presented.
+Looking to further facilitate the community's growth and development, public health lectures on household injuries such as sprains and brains as well as safe health practices were creatively presented.
 In 2014, a youth day filled with mentoring, sport coaching, and fun activities was facilitated for the adolescents of the Phi Gawad Kalinga Village.
 The project has been recognized by the 2013 COKE Barkadahan Grant Program and a beneficiary of the UP class of 1962 during its golden jubilarian years.

 Phi relief Operations

-The Phi Relief Operations, entitled UniPhi, is a year-long joint service project of the Phi Kappa Mu Fraternity and Phi Lambda Delta regularly facilitated through their joint service arm: the Pagkalinga sa Kalusugan ng Mamamayan (PagKalMa).
-Through UniPhi, the Fraternity is able to dispatch calls for in-kind and monetary donations from various communities within and beyond UP College of Medicine, mobilizing relief operations to disaster-stricken communities anywhere in the Philippines.
-UniPhi Relief Operations have raised donations for the typhoon victims ravaged by typhoons such as Typhoon Maring and Typhoon Yolanda in 2013, and Typhoon Glenda in 2014.
+The Phi Relief Operations, entitled UniPhi, is a year-long joint service project of the Phi Kappa Mu Fraternity and Phi Lambda Delta regularly facilitated through their joint service arm, the Pagkalinga sa Kalusugan ng Mamamayan (PagKalMa).
+Through UniPhi, the fraternity is able to dispatch calls for in-kind and monetary donations from various communities within and beyond UP College of Medicine, mobilizing relief operations to disaster-stricken communities anywhere in the Philippines.
+UniPhi Relief Operations has raised donations for the typhoon victims ravaged by typhoons such as Typhoon Maring and Typhoon Yolanda in 2013, and Typhoon Glenda in 2014.
 In 2020, UniPhi Relief Operations raised a total of Php 111,925 in donations for the communities in Cagayan affected by Typhoon Ulysses while also collecting Php 21,167 and numerous essential and medical goods for the victims of Super Typhoon Rolly.

 Empowerment through Mobility

-Empowerment Through Mobility is the socio-civic project of the Phi Kappa Mu Fraternity to provide indigent differently-abled Filipinos with free quality wheelchairs.
-Since 2007, over 6000 wheelchairs have been provided to the differently-abled Filipinos nationwide, and in January 2013, the Empowerment Through Mobility Run was organized to mark the project’s 7th successful year.
-The fun run brought together hundreds of runners at the Quirino Grandstand to raise awareness and financial support for the Empowerment Through Mobility and other service projects.
+Empowerment Through Mobility is the socio-civic project of the Phi Kappa Mu Fraternity to provide indigent, differently-abled Filipinos with free, quality wheelchairs.
+Since 2007, over 6,000 wheelchairs have been provided to the differently-abled Filipinos nationwide, and in January 2013, the Empowerment Through Mobility Run was organized to mark the project's 7th successful year.
+The fun run brought together hundreds of runners at the Quirino Grandstand to raise awareness and financial support for Empowerment Through Mobility and other service projects.